 - Check for any redundant and duplicate data.

 - Insert null values in the columns that should not accept null values.

-- Check whether the database is access is restricted to authorized users only.
+- Verify that the database is access is restricted to authorized users only.

 - Check whether in the event of failure data is rolled back or not.

 - Check application working when the database server is down.

 - Verify that the database backup is taken regularly.

 - Check database performance when multiple users use the application at the same time (e.g. multiple users try to transfer money simultaneously).

 For a banking application, this is one of the most important steps.
 In security testing, the goal is to check the system’s ability to fight against the attacks.
 Also, it is checked that only authorized and authenticated users are allowed to access the application and their data is secured.

 - Check whether the application has a proper process of authenticating the users on the platform.
 For example – apart from User Id and Password, users can be asked to enter the CAPTCHA.